BrunoCaseiro/brunocaseiro.github.io/_posts/2025-11-30-Hacking-Notes.md

 subfinder -d <domain> -silent | httpx -title -status-code -fc 404,403,401 -location # check if website is alive, filters dead and shows redirect location github-subdomains -d <domain> -t "<github_token>"

-# really good, more than just subdomain enum
+# really good, can do a lot more with the right options but takes a long time
-bbot -t <domain> -p subdomain-enum cloud-enum code-enum web-basic nuclei-budget --allow-deadly
+bbot -t <domain> -p subdomain-enum

 # brute force
 amass enum -brute -d twitch.tv